-- New Zealand's Rugby Union team is called the All Blacks, and other national sporting teams have followed their lead: the All Whites (soccer), Tall Blacks (Basketball), and Black Caps (Cricket). their netball team, the Silver Ferns, may also count.
+- New Zealand's Rugby Union team is called the All Blacks, and other national sporting teams have followed their lead: the All Whites (soccer), Tall Blacks (Basketball), and Black Caps (Cricket).
+Their netball team, the Silver Ferns, may also count.

 - Cluedo (known as Clue in America) has all the main characters named after the colors of the pawns used in the older versions (Miss Scarlet, Mrs. White, Mrs. Peacock, Prof. Plum, Mr. or Rev. Green, and Col. Mustard).
 The victim's name is Dr. Black (though changed to Mr. Boddy in the American version).
 Extended versions and variations keep with the trend, naming characters after other colors.
 There was Miss Peach, Mme.
 Rose, M. Brunette, Capt.
 Brown, Inspector Brown, Rusty (also brown), Sgt.
-Gray, Mr. Slate-Gray, Lord Gray, Lady Lavender, Prince Azure, and Mrs. Meadow-Brook (blue-green), though of course (since some colors are repeated) they're not all used in the same variations.
+Gray, Mr. Slate-Gray, Lord Gray, Inspector Gray, Lady Lavender, Prince Azure, Mrs. Meadow-Brook (blue-green), and Dr. Orchid, though of course (since some colors are repeated) they're not all used in the same variations.

-- And in the French version: Dr. Lenoir (the victim), Dr./Rev. Olive (Rev. Green), Prof. Violet (Prof Plum), Melle Rose (Miss Scarlet), Mme Leblanc (Mrs. White), Mme Pervenche (Mrs. Peacock)...
+- And in the French version: Dr. Lenoir (the victim), Dr./Rev. Olive (Rev. Green), Prof. Violet (Prof Plum), Mlle Rose (Miss Scarlet), Mme Leblanc (Mrs. White), Mme Pervenche (Mrs. Peacock)...
 And Col. Mustard, whose name was literally translated.

 - The Yu-Gi-Oh! card game has the Dark World archetype, each of which has a name similar to that of a color.
 They all have the common tie in that their effects depend on being discarded from the player's hand by the opponent.